 PhoenixDX puts people first.
 As we rapidly grow, we want to continue focusing on our people.
 We have recently created the position of Director – People Development & Culture to maintain our strong culture first backbone and accelerate our impact on transforming people’s lives for the better through technology and education.

-Meet Sean Clemmit.
-He brings a wealth of experience in leadership development, learning, culture, innovation, coaching, and working around the world and across cultures.
+Sean Clemmit brings a wealth of experience in leadership development, learning, culture, innovation, coaching, and working around the world and across cultures.
 We recently interviewed Sean about how he found himself and PhoenixDX and how he plans to continue building a supportive and inclusive work environment.

 Who are you, and where do you come from?